On this page

 Just like in the wider community, there are inmates who are at greater risk if they contract the virus.
 CSNSW is working with Justice Health to ensure that the needs of those more at risk are considered.
 Justice Health has identified and is closely monitoring inmates at increased risk from infection, including those with a history of chronic illness and the aged.

-Community Corrections offices are open and continue to manage and provide services to people on a community-based sentence or parole order.
+Community Corrections offices are open however as we deal with the impact of the Omicron variant, you are encouraged to contact your local office before physically attending.
+Community Corrections continue to manage and provide services to people on a community-based sentence or parole order.

 To protect the safety of staff, offenders and the community, some changes to normal services may apply from time to time.

 The following still applies:

 - If you have been released from custody you must follow the reporting instructions that were provided to you by Community Corrections before your release.

 - You must maintain contact with your Community Corrections Officer.

 If you are unwell or if you have been tested for COVID-19, don’t attend a Community Corrections office.
 Contact your Community Corrections Officer by phone if:

 - you have any COVID-19 symptoms (fever, cough, sore throat, difficulty breathing), or